-New Rule as of 2015: The ACS has changed the eligibility rule so that there is no longer any citizenship requirements for PI's.
+New Rule as of 2018: The ACS has changed the eligibility requirements.
+US citizenship is no longer a requirement.
+However, if not a US Citizen, the applicant must have a VISA that will cover the time needed to complete the project.
 Applicants who are not U.S. citizens are welcome to apply.

 New for 2017 Funding: UMGCCC will be funding three projects this year at $30,000 each.
 At least one Cancer-Related pilot project will receive an award, and Cancer Disparities and Cancer-Related projects will be competing together for the third award.